markround/tiller/docs/developers.md

 	* `perms`: The octal permissions the file should have (e.g. 0644)
 * `global_values` : Return a hash of global values.

 As with template sources, if you need to connect to a database or do any other post-initialisation work, create a `setup` method.
-You also have the `@config` instance variable available, which is a hash of the Tiller configuration (`common.yaml`).
+You also have the `Tiller::config` class variable available, which is a hash of the Tiller configuration (`common.yaml`).

 The simplest possible example data source that returns one global value ("example") for all templates would look something like :